josieparis/gatk-snp-calling/README.md

 This directory structure is provided for you on the git clone, or else you can make it quickly yourself:

-`mkdir SNP_calling && cd SNP_calling && mkdir scripts reads bams gvcfs vcfs && cd scripts && mkdir logs && cd .. && cd reads && mkdir raw_reads clean_reads && cd raw_reads && mkdir fastqc && cd ../clean_reads && mkdir fastqc && cd ../../ && cd bams && mkdir raw_bams interim_bams clean_bams && cd ../`
+`mkdir SNP_calling && cd SNP_calling && mkdir scripts reads bams gvcfs vcfs && cd scripts && mkdir logs && cd .. && cd reads && mkdir raw_reads clean_reads && cd raw_reads && mkdir fastqc && cd ../clean_reads && mkdir fastqc && cd ../../ && cd bams && mkdir raw_bams interim_bams clean_bams && cd ../vcfs/ && mkdir interim_vcfs && mkdir intervals && cd ..`

 #### Here's a list of the scripts and a brief description of what they do: